mans4321/Tower-Defense-Game/Architecture Design.md

 - viewcontroller
     1. defines all the window and panel view
     2. We use observer design parttern to handle all the connections.

+- controller
-    3. defines all the game logic
+ 1. defines all the game logic